How a Skyocean Trade Works

 • Forgery requires collusion.
 A fraudulent document has no effect unless the other independent institutions also certify the same lie.

 • The record is legible to machines.
-A compliance engine can automatically confirm that the right set of attestations exists for a given rule (for example: “Cash Against Documents requires a Bill of Lading + customs clearance at origin + quality inspection”).
+A compliance engine can automatically confirm that the right set of attestations exists for a given rule (for example: “Cash Against Documents requires a Bill of Lading plus customs clearance at origin plus quality inspection”).

 • The record is auditable after the fact.
 Regulators, auditors, and counterparties can reconstruct exactly who said what, and when, without needing to ask Skyocean for source documents.